raghava00/Analyzing-a-Phishing-Email-Sample-Task2-/README.md

 ### 📥 Scenario:
 You received an email from **BANCO DO BRADESCO LIVELO** claiming that your card has **92,990 points expiring today**, sent from `banco.bradesco@atendimento.com.br`.

+## ✅ **Learning Outcome**

+By the end of this task, we should be able to:
+- Trace email origin
+- Validate domains and IPs
+- Understand spoofing techniques
+- Detect phishing attempts using header and body analysis